Search the collections

 - Sheep branding iron.
 Brand letters "CV" in reverse.
 Used at Newmarket Saleyards.

 Branding Irons or Sticks are tools with the purpose of leaving a mark usually to indicate ownership or to track stock movement.
 In order for the hide or fleece of stock to be kept in optimal condition, branding irons at the Newmarket Saleyards were only used with removable materials to identify stock.
-Prior to the Second World War, tar was used for branding, and then paint was used.
+Prior to World War II, tar was used for branding, and then paint was used.
 For sheep branding, a mixture of sump oil and red ochre was sometimes used so as not to compromise the fleece for shearing.
 Animals were branded on the shoulder, loin, tail and loin, or at the hip points.
 Brands were usually applied after stock had been sold to indicate owner or Stock Agent.

 - Sheep branding iron.
 Welded, rounded metal.
 A shaft, bent into a loop at one end forms the handle and the head is welded on with four supports from the circle surrounding the letters "CV".